Carnation Walling - Window Bucking

 Make Projecting Bucking

-For the 12" cavity case, using 10-1/2" wide lumber for the top and bottom and 9" for the sides, construct a rectangle that forms the rough opening of the window.
+For the 12" cavity case, using 10-1/2" wide lumber (buy 2x12) for the top and bottom and 9" (buy 2x10) for the sides, construct a rectangle that forms the rough opening of the window.
 The outside edge is flush (so it can take the window nail fin all the way round).
 The top and bottom pieces overlap the side pieces.
 If the window is an 8'x5' rough opening then the inside dimensions of the rectangle should be 8'x5'.
-There is no need for any diagonal bracing within the rectangle because the EPS will hold it it square.
+There is no need or desire for any diagonal bracing within the rectangle.

 Try to use good straight lumber, but if the lumber is slightly warped then you will want to arrange for the bow to be inwards.
 The padded 2x4 cross that will be added later will push out any bow.
 If there is a slight bend in the other dimension then make the window bucking bow to the outside of the house (this is just for consistency).